Generic views

 When inspect view is enabled, an ‘Inspect’ button will automatically appear for each row on the listing view, which takes you to a view that shows a list of field values for that particular instance.

 By default, all ‘concrete’ fields (where the field value is stored as a column in the database table for your model) will be shown.
-You can customise what values are displayed by specifying the inspect_view_fields or the inspect_view_fields_exclude attributes on your ModelViewSet class.
+You can customize what values are displayed by specifying the inspect_view_fields or the inspect_view_fields_exclude attributes on your ModelViewSet class.

 Templates